 Review: Sea Without A Shore

 I’m not, in general, a fan of David Drake’s writing; most of his output is grimmer and far more carnographic than I care to deal with.
-I’ve made an exception for his RCN series because they tickle my fondness for classic Age-of-Sail adventure fiction and its pastiches, exhibiting Drake’s strengths (in particular, his deep knowledge of history) while dialing back on the cruelty and gore.
+I’ve made an exception for his RCN series because they tickle my fondness for classic Age-of-Sail adventure fiction and its pastiches, exhibiting Drake’s strengths (in particular, his deep knowledge… Continue reading Review: Sea Without A Shore

 Review: 1636: Commander Cantrell in the West Indies